agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 Each collection of points in the top plot is a count of the events, for a specific bin in $$\phi^*$$.
-The black points are the count of events seen in CMS, and the colored points are the number of events predicted by various Monte Carlo generator programs that use various approximations of the Standard Model.
-The bottom plot is the ratio of MC events over CMS events.
+The black points are the count of events seen in CMS, and the colored points are the number of events predicted by various Monte Carlo generator programs that use different approximations of the Standard Model.
+The bottom plot is the ratio of MC events over observed events.
 If the generators were perfectly simulating reality, all the points would be right at 1, but of course they are not perfect so the points drift up and down.
 The blue points (from the [MadGraph][madgraph]) do the best job, but even they miss by up to 5%.
 This result can be used to tune the generators to better model reality.

 [madgraph]: http://madgraph.physics.illinois.edu

 ---

+[^1]: Well, an electron and a positron, but particle physicists just call those electrons
-[^1]: Space has three dimensions.
+[^2]: Space has three dimensions.
 The beam moves in one of those dimensions; the other two dimensions are the ones _transverse to the beam line_.